 Currently, APN does not have a mechanism to support applications for travel support of individuals.
-However, travel support proposals from workshop organizers whose objectives are relevant to the goals and objectives of APN, may be submitted provided the target participants are Asia-Pacific based developing-country scientists (Note: These scientists must be working in an institution in the Asia-Pacific region).
-The proponent must be working in an institution in the Asia-Pacific region and/or hold a key position in an International APN-recognized Global Change Research Programme.
+However, travel support project proposals from workshop organizers whose objectives are relevant to the goals and objectives of APN, may be submitted provided that:

 APN does not allow administrative overhead costs.

-APN suggests that you do an extensive literature review BEFORE submitting a proposal.
+APN suggests that you do an extensive literature review prior to submitting a proposal.
 A review of projects on the APN website may provide the proponent with information on suitable collaborators from the region.

 Please also note the collaborators’ eligibility criteria: